Strawberry Rhubarb Crumble

 • Preheat oven to 350F.

-• Dump the strawberries and rhubarb into a 13x9 inch baking dish.
-Sprinkle the white sugar and use a spoon to stir the sugar evenly throughout the strawberry and rhubarb.
+• Dump the strawberries and rhubarb into a 13×9 inch baking dish.
+Sprinkle the white sugar and 1/4 cup flour on top.
+Use a spoon to stir the sugar evenly throughout the strawberry and rhubarb.
 Make sure that the fruit is an even layer on the bottom of the baking dish.

-• In a large bowl mix together the butter, sugar, flour and rolled oats until crumbly.
+• In a large bowl mix together the butter, brown sugar, flour, rolled oats, salt and cinnamon until crumbly.
 Sprinkle crumb mixture evenly on top of the fruit and gently pat the crumble down.

-• Bake the crumble for 45 minutes.
+• Bake the crumble for 1 hour and 15 minutes.
 The fruit mixture should bubbly along the sides.

 • Cool slightly before serving.
 Spoon onto a dessert plate and, if desired, scoop some vanilla ice cream on top.